 - Green Smoothies – If you’re used to green juices, then why not switch to green smoothies during the colder months instead, which you can add a tablespoon of coconut oil and a knob of ginger to, to warm them up more.

-- Porridge & Granola – These are great breakfasts that you can make with warm water and add cinnamon, pimento, nutmeg and other warming spices too.
+- Porridge & Granola – These are some of my favourite raw foods in winter, they make great breakfasts that you can make with warm water and add cinnamon, pimento, nutmeg and other warming spices too.

 - Curries, Nut Cheeses & Pates – If you want something to add to your main meal or to snack on, a raw curry sauce, some nut cheese or seed pate is ideal.
 You can normally make them in bulk and keep them in the fridge, then take them out 10mins before use, so they get to room temperature before you eat them.
 You can make them with peppers or warming spices to add to the creamy warmth they already have.